Jasonium/DataCleaningProject/README.md

 The information above is adapted from the official data codebook at weblink [1].

 The raw data is tidied by run_Analysis.R, and a complete description of the tidied set can be found in Codebook.md.
-The data set is tidy as defined in [2].

-By using the data we acknowledge publication [3].
+By using the data we acknowledge publication [2].

 #### The Output and Reading into R to Test for Tidyness